 Risk assessment can be daunting.
-But an effective risk assessment ultimately results in a well-defined and efficient internal audit plan.
+But an effective risk assessment ultimately results in a better understanding of an organization’s critical business and operational risks.
+Aligning these risks to specific objectives and business processes allows organizations to appropriately identify its potential audit universe.
+This, in turn, results in a well-defined and efficient risk-based internal audit plan.
 It’s well worth the time and effort, and we’re making it easier for you.
-Our guide below will help you complete your organization’s risk assessment so you feel confident in your audit plan.
+Our guide below will help you complete your organization’s risk assessment, so you feel confident in your audit plan.

-First, know your organization’s internal and external operational, regulatory and compliance influences.
+First, know your organization’s internal and external operational, financial, strategic, compliance, and general information security risks.

 How to do it: